Travel insurance for Canadians traveling abroad

 No. Your provincial coverage is intended for care within Canada only.
 When you leave the country, you are basically unprotected.
 International travel insurance is the only way to avoid serious financial risk.

-PROTECT YOUR HEALTH AND AVOID UNEXPECTED EXPENSES WHILE TRAVELING.
+AVOID UNEXPECTED EXPENSES WHILE TRAVELING!

-GET YOUR INTERNATIONAL TRAVEL INSURANCE QUOTE IN MINUTES AND RECEIVE PERSONALIZED ADVICE.
+GET A TRAVEL INSURANCE QUOTE IN MINUTES

 Confianza construida con experiencia